kaidez/kaidez.com/_posts/2015-1-02-filter-with-jquery.md

 {% endprism %}
 <a name="html-first-look"></a>
 ### A first look at the HTML
-The `index.html` file is key and looks like this...
+The `index.html` file looks like this...
 {% prism markup %}
 <!DOCTYPE html>
 <html lang="en">